Nouveau-Printemps/federated-webring/fediring-protocol.md

 #### Website information

-*SiteData* contains all important information about a website.
+*WebsiteData* contains all important information about a website.
 ```json
 {
   "name": "",